mjmarra/mjmarra/README.md

 Currently, I'm focusing on the following technologies:

-Node.js, React.js, and MongoDB.
+React.js (Next.js), Node.js

 And I'm particularly passionate about FrontEnd development.

-Check my latest project: https://electro-hack.netlify.app/
+I attended a Coding Bootcamp in 2020, here is the final project: https://electro-hack.netlify.app/

 You can find me in https://www.linkedin.com/in/mjmarra/